Cardiovascular, Skeletal Muscle

 My work is linked closely with the mission of the Murry lab.
 Initially, my focus has been in the role of circulating progenitor cells in transplant arteriopathy, but it has now shifted in the area of small and large animal cardiovascular physiology.

-Charles Murry, MD, PhD (Co-director ISCRM, Pathology)
+Charles Murry, MD, PhD (Interim Director ISCRM, Pathology, Bioengineering, Medicine/Cardiology)

 Developing cell-based therapies for cardiovascular disease, utilizing adult and human embryonic stem cells differentiated in vitro into cardiomyocytes, endothelial cells or their progenitors prior to delivery to diseased cardiac tissue.